m4oc/kubeai/docs/README.md

 # KubeAI: AI Inferencing Operator

 Deploy and scale machine learning models on Kubernetes.
-Built for LLMs, embeddings, and speech-to-text.
+Built for LLMs, embeddings, reranking, and speech-to-text.

 ## Highlights

 What is it for?

-🚀 **LLM Inferencing** - Operate vLLM and Ollama servers
-🎙️ **Speech Processing** - Transcribe audio with FasterWhisper
-🔢 **Vector Embeddings** - Generate embeddings with Infinity
+🚀 **LLM Inferencing** - Operate vLLM and Ollama servers 🎙️ **Speech Processing** - Transcribe audio with FasterWhisper 🔢 **Vector Embeddings** - Generate embeddings with Infinity 📚 **Reranking** - Reorder search results with cross-encoder models

 What do you get?